-DCM Day: Web3 and The Future of Media
+DCM DAY: WEB3 AND THE FUTURE OF MEDIA

-Geneva, Switzerland, Mar 17, 2023 - (ACN Newswire) - DCM Swiss, a Digital Content Marketplace, is excited to announce a special event taking place during the Open Geneva Innovation Festival on March 17 at 2:30 PM CET.
+DCM Swiss, a Digital Content Marketplace, is excited to announce a special event taking place during the Open Geneva Innovation Festival on March 17th at 2:30 PM CET.
 DCM DAY will focus on the exciting topic of Web3 and the Future of Media, exploring the latest developments and innovations in this rapidly-evolving field.
-The event will be held at Federation des Entreprises Romandes Geneve, 98 Rue de Saint-Jean, Geneve, GE, 1201.
+The event will be held at Fédération des Entreprises Romandes Genève, 98 Rue de Saint-Jean, Genève, GE, 1201.

 DCM DAY promises to be a must-attend event for anyone interested in the future of media, including media professionals, entrepreneurs, technologists, investors, and anyone curious about the impact of Web3 on the media industry.
 The event will feature a panel discussion rich in diverse perspectives for the Future of Media and Web3, featuring Egor Plotnikov from DCM Swiss, Alex Fedosseev from 1World Online, Florian Ducommun from Disruptive Company, and Nathalie Kazzi from Blue Tree Advisors.